Developing National Standards

-- The creation of a Forum for Standard Setting, which includes representatives from all interested stakeholder groups.
-The Forum is responsible for defining its own documented standard-setting procedures tailored to the national context.
+- The creation of a working group for Standard Setting, responsible for defining its own documented standard-setting procedures tailored to the national context.
 A complaints and appeals mechanism must be designed at this stage to enable the impartial resolution of any issues that may arise.
-The Forum works on the principle of consensus.
+The working group works on the principle of consensus.

-- Once created, the Forum will announce the start of the standards development process.
+- Once created, the working group will announce the start of the standards development process.
 It will issue regular updates on progress to enable engagement by interested stakeholders at any or all stages of the process and to keep all interested parties fully informed of proceedings.

-- Once the Forum has agreed a draft standard, it will initiate a 60-day national-level public consultation to seek further inputs and comments.
-Following the consultation period, the Forum will publicly communicate information on changes and amendments resulting from this process.
+- Once the working group has agreed a draft standard, it will initiate a 60-day national-level public consultation to seek further inputs and comments.
+Following the consultation period, the working group will publicly communicate information on changes and amendments resulting from this process.

 - Pilot testing of national standards is another required element, with lessons learned being incorporated into the standards.